Hire a Go development team that ships production backends, not slideware

 A tech lead, senior and mid-level Go engineers, QA automation and a DevOps profile, all full-time on your engagement.
 They use your Git repository, your Jira or Linear board, your CI pipelines and your incident channels.
 They attend your stand-ups, sprint plannings and retrospectives.
 Commercially they are on our payroll in Argentina, so you avoid local employment, benefits and payroll-tax overhead.
 Minimum commitment is three months, 15-day notice either side after that.

 A core Go pod of 2 to 3 senior engineers plus a part-time tech lead is USD 14,000 to 24,000 per month.
-A full platform squad of 4 to 6 engineers with a tech lead, QA automation and DevOps is USD 28,000 to 58,000 per month.
+A full platform squad of 4 to 6 engineers with a dedicated tech lead, QA automation and DevOps is USD 28,000 to 58,000 per month.
 A modernization squad of 2 to 4 engineers for a PHP, Node, Ruby or Java to Go migration is USD 18,000 to 38,000 per month.
 Pricing is all-in: recruiting, benefits, laptops, paid time off and Argentine taxes are included.
-Cloud spend and observability tools stay on your accounts.
+Third-party services such as AWS, Datadog, Sentry or PagerDuty stay on your accounts.

-Discovery call on day 1, two or three shortlisted Go profiles by day 3, paired technical interviews on days 4 to 7, contract and onboarding by day 12, first merged PR by day 14.
-A full squad takes one additional sprint to reach steady velocity, typically by day 28.
-Faster is possible when engineers are already on the bench; slower only when the brief itself changes mid-process.
+Discovery call on day one, 2 or 3 shortlisted Go profiles by day three, paired technical interviews between days four and seven, contract and onboarding by day twelve, first merged pull request by day fourteen.
+Full squads take one additional sprint to reach steady velocity, typically by day 28.
+Faster is possible when engineers are already on the bench; slower happens only when the brief changes mid-process.

 All full-time employees of Siblings Software, based in Argentina.
-No contractors, no rotating benches hidden behind a single name, no “bait and switch” where the interview profile disappears after signing.
+No rotating benches, no unnamed subcontractors.
 You interview the exact engineers who will work on your platform, and they stay on your engagement for the full term unless the fit is wrong.

 Inside the first 14 calendar days, the replacement is free and we cover the handover overlap.
 After that the standard notice is 15 days either side.
 Replacements inside the free window are rare because vetting ends in a live pair session on real Go code from our own codebase, not abstract puzzles.